GIBRALTAR POINT LIGHTHOUSE

 GRAND FORKS

-Grand Forks, North Dakota has many ghosts, and the University of North Dakota is no different.
-In 1962, a female student slipped on the ice on her way to the dining hall and froze to death.
-Her spirit haunts the grounds.
-Another ghost at the university is that of a young girl with short dark hair.
-Standing at about 5 feet, 5 inches tall and wearing a nightgown, she floats through the school’s tunnels.
-Witnesses say she has no legs.
+Grand Forks in North Dakota holds a steady stream of campus legends.
+At the University of North Dakota, spirits are said to linger long after the crowds disperse.
+In 1962 a female student slipped on ice on her way to the dining hall and froze to death, and her spirit haunts the grounds, revisiting the routes she once walked.
+Another apparition is a young girl with short dark hair, standing about 5 feet 5 inches tall and wearing a nightgown, who glides through the school’s tunnels with no legs, drifting between the world of the living and the afterlife.

 GRAVEYARDS